biocypher/biocypher/docs/tutorial.md

 with some key differences.
 First the similarities: the top-level class configuration of edges is the same; class names refer to ontological classes or are an extension thereof.
 Similarly, the `is_a` key is used to define inheritance, and the `inherit_properties` key is used to inherit properties from a parent class.
-Relationships also possess a `preferred_id` key, a `label_in_input` key, and a `properties` key, which work in the same way as for nodes.
+Relationships also possess a `preferred_id` key, an `input_label` key, and a `properties` key, which work in the same way as for nodes.

 Relationships also have a `represented_as` key, which in this case can be